OtsoSoftware/FloppyVPN/FloppyVPN-server/vpn/linux_server_setup/Linux server vpn installation guide for alzheimers.md

 ##### Installing amneziawg

-# Put "amneziawg-X.tar" in the /root
+# Put "amneziawg-X.tar" in the /root (X stands for the patch that suits the kernel version)
 # then:
 tar xf amneziawg-X.tar
 mv amneziawg-X /usr/src